tritonas00/system-tar-and-restore/README.md

     cd system-tar-and-restore
     makepkg -si

-Also the package is provided by the `archlinuxgr` repo.
+Also the package is provided by `archlinuxgr` repo.
 Add the repo in `/etc/pacman.conf`:

     [archlinuxgr-any]
     SigLevel = Never